FINGER LICKIN' GOOD

 ONION TARTS ($4.25)

 To create simple and delicious onion tarts, start by defrosting a box of puff pastry ($2) and cutting into small squares.
 Sauté two large onions with olive oil and a few sprigs of thyme ($2.25).
 Take a small spoonful of the mixture and place in the center of each square, then bake according to the package instructions.

 A simple grilled cheese with two slices of bread (50 cents) and two slices of cheese (50 cents) becomes a party hit when cut into bite-size pieces.
 Cut each of five sandwiches into quarters and stack high on a platter; figure at least two pieces of this American favorite per person.

 Crispy potatoes are a delicious snack in nearly every culture.
 To make this Spanish-style appetizer, cut four large potatoes ($4) into small cubes.
 Bake with olive oil and plenty of sea salt (25 cents) until the potato is soft and the skin turns crisp.
-Sprinkle with smoked paprika (50 cents) before serving with toothpicks for easy snacking.
+Sprinkle with smoked paprika (50 cents) or drizzle them with salsa and mayonnaise (25 cents each) before serving with toothpicks for easy snacking.

 Transform two onions ($1.50), three carrots (50 cents), and a large potato ($1) into a delicious appetizer by cutting and roasting the veggies with olive oil, salt, pepper, and dried herbs (50 cents).
 Once done, load a toothpick with one of each veggie and drizzle the skewers with balsamic vinegar (50 cents).